 Trade finance has traditionally comprised a series of manual, lengthy and often error-prone processes, with frequent rejections and unpredictable timing.
 The World Trade Organisation (WTO) cites technology development as the factor that will have the greatest impact on trade between now and 20351, lifting GDP by 9% in western developed markets and up to 55% in China.

-The question for banks, corporates and technology partners, is how to harness new technologies to develop the solutions that will act as a catalyst for trade, reducing the cost and complexity of trade financing.
+The question for banks, corporates and technology partners, is how to harness new technologies, such as artificial intelligence, to develop the solutions that will act as a catalyst for trade, reducing the cost and complexity of trade financing.

 The trade digitisation challenge